sharda2312/Delhi-House-Price-Prediction/README.md

 ## Project Summary

-1. **Data Cleaning and Preprocessing:** The dataset was cleaned and preprocessed.
+1. **Data Cleaning and Preprocessing:** The dataset(Containing the dataset with 8k rows of data features.) was cleaned and preprocessed.
 This involved handling missing values, encoding categorical variables, and scaling numerical features.
 2. **Feature Engineering:** Outliers were identified and removed to prevent them from skewing the model's predictions.
 3. **Model Training:** Multiple regression models were trained using the preprocessed data.
 This included experimenting with different algorithms and techniques to find the most suitable model for the task.
 4. **Hyperparameter Tuning:** Grid Search Cross-Validation (CV) was employed to fine-tune the hyperparameters of the selected models.
 This process helped optimize the models' performance and generalization ability.